 3. Hiking Boots

 Comfortable and waterproof boots are a must especially if you are planning to hike.
 If you know it’s going to be cold, opt for actual hiking boots that will keep your feet warm.
 If not you can bring your regular running or gym shoes.
-But keep in mind, the shoes are going to get really dirty.
-I love this Aetrex moto boots that are waterproof and sturdy enough to also walk in the snow.
+But keep in mind, the shoes are going to get dirty.
+I love these Aetrex moto boots that are waterproof and sturdy enough to also walk in the snow.

 4. A Hat